cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

   hosts: "logstash:5044"
 ```

 The above configuration uses a single processor.
-If we need, we could add more processors.
-Processors are _chained_ and are executed in the order they are defined in the configuration file: Each processor receives an event, applies a defined action to the event, and the processed event is the input to the next processor until the end of the chain.
+If we need, we could add more processors, which will be _chained_ and executed in the order they are defined in the configuration file.
+Each processor receives an event, applies a defined action to the event, and the processed event is the input of the next processor until the end of the chain.

+Once the log event is collected and processed it is sent to Logstash, which provides a rich set of plugins for further processing the events.

+The Logstash pipeline has two required elements, `input` and `output`, and one optional element, `filter`.
+The [input plugins][logstash.input-plugins] consume data from a source, the [filter plugins][logstash.filter-plugins] modify the data as we specify, and the [output plugins][logstash.output-plugins] write the data to a destination.
 In the [`logstash.conf`][repo.logstash.conf] file, Logstash is configured to:

 - Expect events coming from Beats in the port `5044`
 - Add the tag `logstash_filter_applied` to the events
 - Send the processed events to Elasticsearch which runs on the port `9200`